 Find out about the cost of living for students at Stirling

 There are typically five £1,000 bursaries to contribute towards fees or maintenance costs for students beginning a taught MSc course.
 All students, including international students, formally accepted onto the MSc course are eligible to apply for these awards.
 Awards will be decided on both previous experience and academic record but preference will be given to applicants intending to stay at Stirling to pursue a PhD following the MSc course.

 The course consists of a number of different modules designed to provide training in the fundamentals of research methods.
-They emphasise different types of skills, from explicit hands-on demonstrations of tools, to discussion of different approaches to research.
+They emphasise different types of skills, from explicit hands-on demonstrations of tools to discussion of different approaches to research.
 Students may select some alternative modules from the other taught MSc courses at the discretion of the Programme Coordinator.

 This course includes the following modules:

 Teaching is delivered using a variety of methods including tutorials, demonstrations and practical classes, but the majority is seminar-based.
-Students are typically taught within small groups in specialist classes, with first-year PhD students or other postgraduate students (for example, in modules from other MSc programmes).
+Students are typically taught within small groups in specialist classes, with first-year PhD students or other postgraduate students (for example, in modules from other MSc courses).

 Both taught and research postgraduates are integral to our research group and expected to participate in our regular meetings.
 All students allocated a peer mentor are provided with appropriate office space and equipment.
 In addition, each student is associated with an academic from Psychology.

 MSc: one year; Diploma: nine months

 In REF2014 Stirling was placed 6th in Scotland and 45th in the UK with almost three quarters of research activity rated either world-leading or internationally excellent.